 Woodlands and forests are dynamic ecosystems that contain a large diversity of plant and animal life.
 Many picture large trees when thinking about forest, but they also contain shrubs, forbs, grasses, fungi, and sedges.
 Badertscher Preserve and Engel Conservation Site have large sections of woodlands with trails running through for individuals to enjoy.

 Forests continually undergo change.
 Succession refers to a process in which different species invade and occupy a site, only to be replaced in the future by other species.
 Changing conditions in sunlight, moisture, nutrient levels, and other factors control the type of species that can grow in the forest.
 Over time, natural forest succession usually changes a forest toward a composition of shade tolerant species.
 Periodic natural disturbances, such as fire, can delay or reset this succession process.

-Oak savanna, also called "oak openings," was the dominant land cover type of southern Wisconsin before European settlement.
+Oak savanna was the dominant land cover type of southern Wisconsin before European settlement.
 This transition zone between the prairies of the Central Plains and the forests of eastern North America consisted of open-grown trees or fragmented forests where prairie grasses and wildflowers thrived.
 Bur Oak is the predominant tree found in oak savannas, however White Oak, Black Oak, Northern Red Oak, and Shagbark Hickory are also found in Oak Savannas.